 While it is suitable for surround-sound systems it can also be used for home recording studios.
 This truly is an all in one product that provides outstanding quality.

 Not to mention the absolute phase linearity that you receive from the ½ inch tweeter.
-This product is capable of providing users with a frequency range of 60 Hz up to 23 kHz.
+This product is capable of providing users with a frequency response of 60 Hz up to 23 kHz.

 - Affordable for the average person

-- Can be used for home recording studios and surround-sound systems
+- Can be used for home studios and surround-sound systems

 - Auto overload protection prevent tweeter damage